 Pagosa Springs, Colorado

-Bordered by 2.3 million acres of the San Juan National Forest, Wyndham Pagosa is a complete recreational community located in the mountains of southwestern Colorado.
-Tennis courts, two golf courses, and a family complex featuring an Olympic-size indoor pool, a weight room, game room, and racquetball courts are all on site.
-In winter, a daily shuttle to the Wolf Creek ski area is offered.
-Cross-country skiing with rental equipment is also available.
+Bordered by 2.3 million acres of the San Juan National Forest, Wyndham Pagosa is located in the mountains of southwestern Colorado and surrounded by nature.
+Enjoy a wide range of amenities, such as tennis courts, two golf courses, minigolf and a family complex featuring an Olympic-size indoor pool, a weight room, game room and racquetball courts.
+In winter, a daily shuttle to the Wolf Creek ski area is offered as well.

 What a beautiful location!
 I have stayed at this resort twice in the last 3 years, once over the 4th of July Holiday with my aunt/uncle and once in Oct. with my parents and another set of aunt/uncles who live in CO year-around.
 Everyone loved this location and all want to go back to this place and stay again every 2 years!
 NONE OF US SKi or Golf, but it has a great mountain location -- though it is very remote.
 Nearest airport with commerical service is Durango.
 We had snow here in mid-Oct. -- so be warned, pack warm clothing as temperatures can be extreme hot or cold either way -- but wow!!!
 The views here are just majestic!
 We had a one bedroom /one bath during our first stay, but also had a pull-out murphy bed, and twin pullout sleeper sofa in the living room. our unit was a lockout but we only used one side -- the unit was older but HUGE.
 About 1200 sq ft.
 The bedroom was a king and we had our own washer /dryer, kitchen, smaller dining area and living room -- fireplace was included.
 Just one bathroom for up to 6 people though -- luckily we only had 3 for that stay.
 Shower/Tub combo.
 Adequate kitchen -- lots of dishes and utensils included. our Room keys accessed a shared back area -- with a 10 person hot -tub.
 It looked out to the mountains and to the golf course!!!
 Very nice bonus.
 Never met our neighbors. nor heard them during our entire stay over the Fourth of July -- it was very busy and every unit was fulll -- but check-in and staff were extremely polite and accomodating.
 2nd trip was a year later and in October -- near the last week but not over Halloween.
 It snowed!
 We explored the hot springs, downtown areas -- great restaurants here!!!
 We also did the mountain train experience -- wonderful steam engines and wonderful mountain views with lots of wildlife too!
 We also saw the falls on the way up to the Wolf Creek Ski area.
 Also saw the continental divide here as well -- and hiked around that area for a few hours!
 So much to see and do in this area -- you'll need 2-3 weeks just to see everything.
 Not to be missed -- on the way back from the Ski area there is a pull-off scenic highway view as you go down the mountain towards Pagosa -- pull over!!!
 IT has a 5000-6000 ft drop-off that overlooks the entire city and valley -- absolutely breath-taking and not to be missed!